doronKudra/Travel-Tip/README.md

 ## Main Features
 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
-- The User can pan the map to his own geo-location
+- The user can pan the map to his own geo-location
+- The user can see distances to his saved locations

 ## Locations CRUDL
 - Create – click on the map prompts for name and rate